Street Cafes

 13 Advertising Consent

 Should you wish to advertise on the street café barriers/parasols etc, advertising consent may be required and would carry a fee.
-Please see the advertising regulations guide or email Derby City Council’s Development Management section at developmentcontrol@derby.gov.uk for further clarification.
+Please see the guide for advertising regulations or email Derby City Council’s Development Management section at developmentcontrol@derby.gov.uk for further clarification.

 14 Hygiene & Site Cleanliness